Jan Davis: Later NASA career

+In 2023, Davis authored her first book "Air Born - Two Generations in Flight", about her father who was a WWII B-17 pilot and POW, and her own space flight career, using comparisons of their two careers.
+In 2024, she published a companion book to the first, "Air Born - Artistic Musings of a WWII Pilot and POW," which includes her father's POW Wartime Log and the 96 PENNY cartoon he drew for the Stalag Luft III newspaper.

 Personal life

-Davis secretly married fellow astronaut Mark C. Lee, whom she had met during training for the flight in January 1991.
-They were the first (and so far only) married couple to fly together in space.
+Davis married fellow astronaut Mark C. Lee, in January 1991.
+They were the first married couple to fly together in space, joined in 2022 by Sharon and Marc Hagle on Blue Origin's NS-20.
 They divorced in 1999.

-She is currently married to former Judge Schuyler Richardson.
+She is married to former Judge Schuyler Richardson.

 Medals and honors

 She has been awarded the NASA Outstanding Leadership Medal in 1998, the NASA Exceptional Service Medal in 1995 and 2002, and the NASA Space Flight Medal in 1992, 1994, and 1997, the NASA Fellowship for Full-Time Study in 1983, the ASME National Old Guard Prize in 1978, the ASME Ralph Coates Roe Medal in 2001.
 She has been inducted to the Alabama Aviation Hall of Fame, the Alabama Engineering Hall of Fame, and the Presidential Rank Award of Meritorious Executive.